N3TWORK/dynamap/README.md

 * Define your schema using JSON.
 * Strongly typed classes are automatically generated.
-* Update objects hide the complexity of DynamoDB update expressions, provide the ability to execute fine grained, concurrently safe updates.
+* Update objects hide the complexity of DynamoDB update expressions and provide the ability to execute fine grained, concurrently safe updates.
 * Provides a mechanism for schema migrations
 * Provides a mechanism for rate limiting reads and writes
 * Additional custom generated types and can be defined and nested in the top level document